 The temperature calibration function allows the user to adjust the offset of the temperature response by a small factor of ±5 °C. The temperature input is factory calibrated to very high accuracy.
 However, long cable lengths and junction boxes may degrade the accuracy of the temperature measurement in some extreme situations.
 Therefore, this feature is provided as an adjustment.
-See The Set Default function allows the user to return the instrument back to the factory default data for all user settings of for just the calibration default.
-It is intended to be used as a last resort troubleshooting procedure.
-All user settings of the calibration data remains unchanged.
-Press ENTER to initiate user entry mode and select either All or Cal with the UP arrow key for more details.
 See Part 7 - Calibration for more details.